Best jobs in Japan for foreigners without Japanese

 Why it works:

-• Foreign language ability is an asset
+• Foreign language ability is a strong asset

 • Japanese often optional

-• Focus on global markets
+• Focused on global markets

 Typical roles: